|Country Number (37)||1975||SECOND WAVE|

 Colour transmissions began in 1968 using the PAL colour broadcast system.

-Doctor Who aired on Televisie Radio Omroep Stichting (TROS).
+Doctor Who aired on Televisie Radio Omroep Stichting (TROS) in two separate runs, starting in 1975 and 1985.

 The principal language of the Netherlands is Dutch, however English is also in common usage.
 Foreign television programmes are broadcast with their original audio language, with Dutch subtitles.